Sentience-Framework/sentience-v2/documentation/README.md

  By UniForceMusic
 ```

+Individual documentation of modules can be found in the `documents` folder.

-Documentation can be found in the `documentation` folder.
+Examples and starting points can be found in the `examples` folder.